Learn what bank registers and account histories are and what you can do with them.

 - Other Current Liabilities

-You can't make direct edits to your Accounts Receivable or Accounts Payable histories.
+You can't edit your Accounts Receivable or Accounts Payable histories directly.

 Learn when to use your account history